Kosovo profile - Leaders

 Meanwhile, Mr Thaci underwent a gradual process of transformation from left-wing guerrilla to mainstream political leader.
 His Democratic Party of Kosovo (PDK) emerged out of the KLA and finally won an election in November 2007.

 The governing coalition collapsed in October 2010 when the junior partner, the Democratic League of Kosovo (LDK), withdrew.
 At snap elections in December the PDK emerged as the winner only a few points ahead of its main rival and former coalition partner, the LDK.
 In February 2011 Mr Thaci formed a new coalition with several small parties.

 Hasim Thaci was born in 1968 in the Drenica region, a stronghold of the Albanian revolt against Serbia.

 He was a student activist in 1989-91, and later went underground to join the KLA, which was formed in 1993.
 It was at that time that he acquired the nom de guerre "The Snake" because of his success in evading capture.

 In 2010, a Council of Europe report alleged that close associates of Mr Thaci in the KLA were involved in organ trafficking and other crimes after the 1999 conflict with Serbia.
 Mr Thaci strongly denies any involvement in the alleged crimes.

-- Parliamentary elections in Kosovo in June 2014 produced an indecisive result.
-Mr Thaci's PDK emerged as the biggest party with 30 percent of votes, but three opposition parties have united in a bid to put together a majority.
+- Parliamentary elections in Kosovo in June 2014 produced an inconclusive result.
+Mr Thaci's PDK emerged as the biggest party with 30 percent of votes, but by early November, no political grouping had yet succeeded in forming a viable governing coalition.